stonepros/stone/doc/man/8/stone-conf.rst

    override the ``$pid`` when expanding options.
-For example, if an option is configured like ``/var/log/$name.$pid.log``, the ``$pid`` portion in its value will be substituded using the PID of **ceph-conf** instead of the PID of the process specfied using the ``--name`` option.
+For example, if an option is configured like ``/var/log/$name.$pid.log``, the ``$pid`` portion in its value will be substituded using the PID of **stone-conf** instead of the PID of the process specfied using the ``--name`` option.

 .. option:: -r, --resolve-search